LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ```
 ![Updating System](http://127.0.0.1/assets/lab1-5.png)

-The first command updates the package lists for **Apt** package management.
+Since upgrading packages involves modifying the system, administrative privileges are required.
+This is why we prefix the command with `sudo`.
+The first command `update` updates the package lists for **Apt** package management.
 These package lists contain references to the latest versions of packages.
+In the second command, `-y` automatically answers "yes" to any prompts that might appear during the upgrade process

 #### Verify Python Version
 Once updated, verify the version of Python installed by using the command:
 ```bash